oneup03/VRto3D/README.md

 ## Hotkeys
 - Adjust Depth with `Ctrl + F3` and `Ctrl + F4`
 - Adjust Convergence with `Ctrl + F5` and `Ctrl + F6`
-- Save all Depth & Convergence settings (including ones temporarily set with the `user_store_keys`) and all hotkeys and pitch/yaw emulation settings as a profile for the currently running game with `Ctrl + F7` a beep will indicate success
+- Save all Depth & Convergence settings (including ones temporarily set with the `user_store_keys`) and all hotkeys and pitch/yaw emulation settings as a profile for the currently running game with `Ctrl + F7` A beep will indicate success
-- Reload the settings from `default.vrsettings` with `Ctrl + F10` a beep will indicate success
+- Reload the startup settings with `Ctrl + F10` A beep will indicate success
 - Toggle locking the SteamVR Headset Window to the foreground with `Ctrl + F8`
 - Toggle HMD Height between 0.1m and configured `hmd_height` using `Ctrl + F9`.
 This is useful for games that force a calibration on the "floor"
 - Check the [Controls](#controls) section and the Configuration table below to setup HMD camera controls for VR games (check the compatibility list to see if they are needed) and Luke Ross mods (not for other mods)